What is Link Rot? How To Deal With It?

 Link rot is a metaphorical term for the process by which a website’s external (and internal) links stop functioning.

 That’s because the hyperlinked page is no longer available.
-Perhaps the website that hosts the page has been idle for a long time, and there is a serious problem preventing the page from loading correctly.
+Perhaps the website that hosts the page has been inactive for a long time, and a serious issue is preventing the page from loading correctly.

 There are a variety of reasons why pages disappear or cease operating, including: